The Free Software Life Style

 1. Not everyone will live on free software , that’s how simple reality is.

-NOT everyone involved will live work free software.
+NOT everyone involved will live from working in free software.

-And this is very simple, nobody gets paid for working something.
+And this is very simple, nobody gets paid for working at something.

 Someone is paid to solve a problem or a need.